23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Make a ginger poultice

-Shutterstock 549575359
+shutterstock 549575359

 Applying crushed ginger to a painful join works along the same lines as capsaicin—elements in the plant can deplete the body’s stores of substance P, a brain chemical that carries pain messages to your central nervous system.
 One study of 56 people found that ginger eased symptoms in 55 percent of people with osteoarthritis and 74 percent of those with RA.
 To treat yourself, peel and finely mince a 3-inch piece of fresh ginger.
 Mix it with just enough olive oil to form a paste, then apply it to the painful joint.
 Depending on where the pain is, you may need to wrap the paste in place with a gauze or a length of ace bandage.
 Leave in place for 10-15 minutes to allow the ginger to penetrate.